Skip to main content

 Think of other ways culture may have affected your development.
 How might cultural differences influence interactions between teachers and students, nurses and patients, or other relationships?

-This page titled 1.3: Culture is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Laura Overstreet via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 1.3: Culture is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Laura Overstreet via source content that was edited to the style and standards of the LibreTexts platform.